sherifshahinhub/AWS-Bees-Object-Detection/README.md

 # AWS-Bees-Object-Detection

-## Creating a training job for Bees Imgaes uSing Amazon SageMaker Object Detection algorithm.
+## Creating a training job for Bees Imgaes Using Amazon SageMaker Object Detection algorithm.

 ## Downlaod [ AWS bees object detection.html ] file and open it using browser.